 You have a spare few hours; the weather forecast looks reasonable; and you fancy going on a bike ride or a hike in Flanders.
 But you’re tired of your usual route, and last time you tried a new one you got hopelessly lost.

-Don’t despair, the solution is at hand; the Cycling Route Network (fietsknooppuntnetwork) or the Walking Route Network (wandelknooppuntnetwerk).
-Their equivalents are now increasingly appearing in Wallonia.
+Don’t despair, the solution is at hand; the Cycling Route Network (fietsknooppuntnetwork) or the Walking Route Network (wandelknooppuntnetwerk)

 In my opinion they are one of Belgium’s most useful inventions!

 The system originated in the Limburg mining industry.
 Underground junctions were numbered, and arrows indicated the tunnels leading to the next numbered junctions.
 Mining engineer and cycling enthusiast Hugo Bollen brought the idea above ground.
 It was first transferred to cycle routes and then expanded to walking routes.
 The concept has gradually spread throughout many areas of Flanders and has also been extended to many areas of the Netherlands.
 Importantly, the networks integrate perfectly between regions and countries.

 The crux of the system is that it allows you to cycle/walk from one numbered junction to the next one.
 At each junction a signpost points you in the direction of the two or three next junctions.

 This leads to a much more flexible way of cycling/walking around the countryside than by following stipulated routes.
 Now you can mix and match to create your own cycling/hiking route.

 Obviously before you set out, a little preparation is necessary.
 Both cycling and walking network maps are available from tourist offices, town halls and bookshops.
 Or you can go online at Fietsnet or Wandelknooppunt.be .